TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 At the moment it is not checked if the constructors that you match on actually exist.
 You can check this by opening the generated Stratego file.
 This is done by selecting `Spoofax > Analysis > Generate Stratego` for an NaBL2 file.
-Make sure that you import your MiniJava signatures in the NaBL2 file, or you will also get for constructors that do exist.
+Make sure that you import your MiniJava signatures in the NaBL2 file, or you will also get errors for constructors that do exist.